-Restaurant, Bistro, Contemporary, Vegan, $$$
+Restaurant, Bistro, Contemporary, Vegan

 has won over the hearts of vegetarians and meat-lovers alike – so much so that the owners decided to open a second location last year.
 The menu in each place changes daily to feature fresh, seasonal ingredients, though it usually includes a mix of ‘veganised’ Polish classics as well as dishes inspired by cuisines from around the world.
 Those with a sweet tooth will not leave this place disappointed, as the wide selection of cakes, tarts and other desserts on offer will surely satisfy their cravings.

 Feed My Soul Bistro

-Bistro, Contemporary, Vegan, $$$
+Bistro, Restaurant, Contemporary, Vegetarian, $$$

 is dedicated to proving that a plant-based lifestyle does not have to wreck your budget.
 The lunch menu changes daily and includes, for example, pickle soup, Thai curry and brownies made with adzuki beans; or tomato soup, savoury tart with sweet potatoes and beans and carrot cake.
 The bistro also offers burgers and sweet and savoury crepes.

 operates primarily as a takeout company, with menu options posted daily on their Facebook page.
 However, those who enjoy eating out can head to their café GugaSweet or newly opened GugaSpicy.
 Both places are vegan, gluten-free and feature minimalist, yet cosy décor.

 Vege Port Pizza

 Restaurant, Vegetarian, Vegan, $$$

 has you covered whenever you feel the need for some Italian comfort food.
 However, those looking for healthier options can also find something in the seasonal menu which changes daily.

 Food Art Company

-Bistro, Contemporary, Vegetarian, $$$
+Restaurant, Contemporary, Vegetarian, Vegan

 ’s menu changes every day, depending on the availability of seasonal ingredients.
 This tiny restaurant is the brainchild of Marzena Imiłkowski, who has worked with one of the most recognisable Polish chef’s Maciej Kuroń in Warsaw’s Studio Buffo, where she was a manager prior to moving to Gdańsk.
 With a very home kitchen-like vibe, the place invites its guests to slow down, enjoy a healthy meal and even have a little chat with the owner.

 .
 Located in the quickly gentrifying neighbourhood of Dolny Brzeszcz, this small restaurants is known for its large portions and low prices.
 Customers can choose from a variety of different flavours of hummus, including natural, tomato, pepper, or beetroot as well as falafel or tabbouleh.